KidPudel/python-starter-kit/django/basics.md

 ```
 - function `include()` allows referencing other URLconfs
-- when Django encounter `include()` it chops off url path that matches up to that point, and sends the remaining string to the included URLconf.
+- when Django encounter `include()` it chops off url path that matches up to that point (`/portfolio`), and sends the remaining string to the included URLconf.
+  > For example: we have https:/address:port`/portfolio`/`myprojects`
+  it will chop off the path (path is strarting from `/portfolio`) and it will be redirected to the app's URLconf with `/myprojects` and will be navigated to that route
 - `include()` is to make it easier to "plug-and-play" URLs

 Since `porfolio` in its own URLconf (`porfolio/urls.py`), the can be placed under `/portfolio/`, `/portfolio_fun/`, `content/portfolio/`, or any other path, the app will still work.